-Nippert has completed his fifth year as the PI of the KNZ program.
+Nippert has completed his sixth year as the PI of the KNZ program.
 He has frequent meetings with other KSU PI's (Zeglin, Blair, Gido, Dodds) and Nippert and the KNZ staff have monthly meetings.
-We have an annual KNZ LTER meeting (first week of June this year) as well as bi-weekly Konza LTER meetings to discuss research, DEI initiatives, network activities, new projects, and planning.
-In addition to these frequent research meetings, we have stand-alone monthly DEI meetings to discuss new ways to broaden KNZ participation and create a more equitable environments for ecological research.
+We have an annual KNZ LTER meeting as well as bi-weekly

+Konza LTER meetings to discuss research, DEI initiatives, network activities, new projects, and planning.
+In addition to these frequent research meetings, we have standalone monthly DEI meetings to discuss new ways to broaden KNZ participation and create a more equitable environments for ecological research.
 We provide many avenues for potential engagement in research and outreach for students, staff, and faculty.
+Several KNZ staff were added in the past year.
+After being with KNZ LTER since 2018, our analytical chemist Courtney Tobler left the program due to a family relocation.
+Janaye Figge was hired to replace Courtney.
+We also hired Nathan King to serve as our experimental projects coordinator.
+Nathan provides technical assistance for any KNZ investigator needing help with experiment construction, datalogger operation, or time-sensitive measurements.